jiangyc2024/NumCSE/Docker/README.md

 ### Editing

-The source code in this repository can still be edited using your favorite IDE on your host OS, it is mapped into the container.
+The source code in this repository can still directly be edited using your favorite text editor (Sublime, vim, Atom, etc.) on your host OS, it is mapped into the container.
+If you want to use a full-powered IDE there are two options of editing with Visual Studio Code:

+#### Browser connected to container Visual Studio Code server (simple)

+Launch the container with `enter.sh`.
+Run `code-server /numcse/Docker/docker.code-workspace --bind-addr 0.0.0.0:8081 --auth none`.
+In a browser on your host OS, open `http://localhost:8081`.
+You can now edit the NumCSE code in a full-feature Visual Studio Code IDE in the browser with all necessary extensions preinstalled and the correct workspace configured.

+#### Host OS Visual Studio Code connected to container

+Using [Visual Studio Code](https://code.visualstudio.com) locally (i.e. on your host OS), install the Dev Containers extension with (ID `ms-vscode-remote.remote-containers`).
+Use docker to launch/enter the NumCSE development container.
+Then in Visual Studio Code use the command `Dev Containers: Attach to Running Container`, select this container and make sure to open the provided [workspace](./docker.code-workspace) in the `Docker` directory.
+When asked to confirm installation of the recommended extensions for this workspace (in the container), confirm.
+The extensions are important to benefit a full-feature IDE.
+You may have to repeat this process after the container is destroyed.

 ### Compiling